donnemartin/system-design-primer/README.md

 #### AP - availability and partition tolerance

-Responses return the most recent version of the data, which might not be the latest.
+Responses return the most recent version of the data available on the a node, which might not be the latest.
 Writes might take some time to propagate when the partition is resolved.

 AP is a good choice if the business needs allow for [eventual consistency](#eventual-consistency) or when the system needs to continue working despite external errors.